 Yeah, exactly.
-So I mean you, you put all this effort into like killing yourself and putting yourself in a massive like physical deficit, so that the next day, you can barely walk and then all it takes is like one meal to undo everything you just did.
-And not to say that, you know, eating a calorie excess is the worst thing.
+So you put all this effort into like killing yourself and putting yourself in a massive like physical deficit, so that the next day, you can barely walk and then all it takes is like one meal to undo everything you just did; Not to say that eating a calorie excess is the worst thing.

-If you’re coming from a weight-gain perspective, you know, it’s good to know that you can’t really, unless you’re doing really long-duration cardio, can you really burn enough calories if you are eating good calorie-dense foods?
-But yeah, I mean I think if people just put in, and also what I found with the diet is it’s less effort, physical effort.
-It’s more mental.
+If you’re coming from a weight-gain perspective, it’s good to know that you can’t really, unless you’re doing really long-duration cardio, can you really burn enough calories if you are eating good calorie-dense foods?
+But yeah, I also what I found with the diet is it’s less effort, physical effort.
+It’s more mental effort.

 Yeah.
 If you exercise for way too long and too intensely for too long, then it can make you feel more anxious because of the excess cortisol because your cortisol levels do go up.
 So usually, I try not to exercise for longer than an hour.
 And if it’s something that’s quite intense, then not longer than half an hour.

-Well, they are intuitive exercise is not a bad idea because it helps keep you more in tune with your body cause then you can do what feels right.
+Well yeah, intuitive exercise is not a bad idea because it helps keep you more in tune with your body because then you can do what feels right.
 Do you need to rest today?
 Yeah, and another good piece of advice for exercise is: do something you enjoy.
 Because a lot of people have this, like we said in the beginning, this sort of picture of “I have to like go into this hell hole of pain and suffering in order to get where I want”, where you get way more benefit just going and doing something you enjoy that’s active.

 Yeah, I mean Mediterranean, I think, is probably quite an easy diet and a diet that’s low in deficiencies.
-So I think that’s almost like the go-to diet for
+So I think that’s almost like the go-to diet.

-and I think it’s quite an easy one to stick to and it’s got a good sustainability to it that um will definitely benefit you in the long run.
+I think it’s quite an easy one to stick to and it’s got a good sustainability to it that it will definitely benefit you in the long run.

-We mentioned that the sleep is the most important because it influences both of those factors.
-Cause, I mean, if you don’t sleep well, your eating gets out of whack and it’s much harder to get the benefits from the exercise and to exercise well.
+We mentioned that sleep is the most important because it influences both of those factors.
+Because, I mean, if you don’t sleep well, your eating gets out of whack and it’s much harder to get the benefits from the exercise and to exercise well.

-yeah.
+Yeah.
 Good luck performing well.
-You need to have good luck saying no to that brownie when you are sleep deprived, like you tend to make bad choices when you’re sleep deprived.
+Bood luck saying no to that brownie when you are sleep deprived, like you tend to make bad choices when you’re sleep deprived.
 Like what is it: no good decisions happen at 2:00 AM.
 Like you know when we were young, uh, I feels so old.
 I’m turning 26 but I used to go out and then we’d stay up until like two in the morning and then you’d get junk food and eat it then after you just had quite a bit of alcohol plus the day before’s food.
 We danced a lot but definitely didn’t make up for the calories we consumed.
 I remember this one time there was this huge pizza.
 Like literally, I think it was probably like a metre in diameter.
-Like yeah, my friend just ordered it cause she just wanted to have this big pizza.
+Like yeah, my friend just ordered it because she just wanted to have this big pizza.
 She could only finish one slice.
-Cause it was huge.
+Because it was huge.
 One slice was about as big as my face, but we ate a lot.
 Yeah.
 It’s, it’s just…

 Oh, that’s also alcohol involved that that doesn’t help you with decision-making.

-No, but now you’re like tired and you have alcohol in your system.
+No, but now you’re tired and you have alcohol in your system.

 Alcohol is definitely not very good.